-We can help walk you through ways to stay comfortable (wax is your best-friend for those poking and scratchy brackets) and work diligently to get the bracket fixed and have you back on track for your treatment plan.
+Your local orthodontist can help walk you through ways to stay comfortable (wax is your best friend in these situations) and work diligently to get the bracket fixed and have you back on track for your treatment plan.

-Because here’s the big reason why we want to make sure to address these in a timely manner: losing brackets means that your braces usually aren’t working at the full capacity your orthodontist was aiming for.
+If you are not experiencing discomfort from your broken or loose bracket, then you can usually wait several days to a couple of weeks before it begins to interfere with your treatment.
+The main reason we want to address these in a timely manner is that lost brackets mean braces usually aren’t working at the full capacity your orthodontist is aiming for.
 The longer you go without addressing the loose or missing bracket, the longer you may be extending your treatment time.
-Having all teeth except for one engaged means that the singular tooth that is not engaged is not moving the way it was intended.
+Having all teeth except for one engaged means that the unengaged tooth is not moving the way it was intended.
 All it takes is one bad apple (or tooth) to throw off the whole bunch!

-Always remember to be cognizant of your braces so that you can stay on track throughout your orthodontic journey, allowing you to get to your happiest, healthiest smile as quickly as possible!
-Take some time to learn more about life with braces to help you stay on track with your treatment.
+Always remember to be cognizant of your braces so that you stay on track throughout your orthodontic journey, allowing you to reach your healthiest, most confident smile as quickly as possible!